How Does Making Tax Digital Affect Landlords?

 The deadlines for sending each quarterly update using MTD-compatible software (such as Pandle!) are:

-Is an end of period statement (EOPS) separate to a quarterly update?
+Is the MTD Income Tax Return separate to a quarterly update?

 Do I still need to make payments on account with MTD Income Tax?